 The Hunters strategy is a very strong late game build due to its high damage and AoE crowd control capabilities.
+It is made up of 6 Hunters with a 3 piece frontline.

 Welcome to an introduction to Hunters – Auto Chess Mobile Drodo Edition.
 This synergy provides your hunters with a huge damage boost as well as evasion pierce (great counter to feathered).
-Just like with goblins, you will need (for now) all hunters available to unlock the powerful 6 piece synergy bonus.

 (3) Hunter – All friendly hunters have +35 attack damage and +35% chance to pierce evasion.